Many of you… want to understand the link between viking tradition and Gravlaks or cured salmon, here is a way for you to catch up!

-According to resear made around gravad laks origins, it appears from the X ème century in Scandinavia.
-Vikings, as we know, invaded and robbed many sites and villages on the Atlantic sea ( English Channel, Brittany, and England) and their ttrading activities were rich, helped a lot by their skills in ship Construction which made tehm travel much faster on water than anyone else.. it is then possible that burried or cured salmon found its roots some other place and turns much older in time.
+According to research into gravlaks’ origins, it appeared from the 10th century in Scandinavia.
+Vikings, as we know, invaded and robbed many sites and villages on the Atlantic coast ( English Channel, Brittany, and England) and their trading activities were bounteous, helped a lot by their skills in ship building which enabled them to travel much faster on water than anyone else.
+It is of course possible that buried or cured salmon found its roots in some other place and is even more ancient.

 Un Viking (Old English: wicing—”pirate”, Danish and Bokmål: vikinger; Swedish and Nynorsk: vikingar; Icelandic: víkingar, from Old Norse víkingar), were Norse seafarers, mainly speaking the Old Norse language, who raided and traded from their Northern European homelands across wide areas of northern, central and eastern Europe, during the late 8th to late 11th centuries.
 The term is also commonly extended in modern English and other vernaculars to the inhabitants of Viking home communities during what has become known as the Viking Age.
 This period of Nordic military, mercantile and demographic expansion constitutes an important element in the early medieval history of Scandinavia, Estonia, the British Isles, France, Kievan Rus’ and Sicily.